Deacon Kevin Klump

 Co-Sponsored by the Archdiocese for the Military Services

-I was raised in the military as a dependent along with my four brothers in Kaiserslautern, Germany.
+I was raised in a military family of seven in Kaiserslautern, Germany.
 After graduating high school, I attended the University of St. Thomas in St. Paul, Minnesota and was awarded a B.A. in Business Management and Communications.
-Shortly after university studies, I enlisted in the Air Force and served on active duty as an aviator onboard the E-3 Airborne Warning and Control System (AWACS) at Joint Base Elmendorf-Richardson, Alaska.
-It was while I was stationed in Alaska, in between flying and fishing, that I discerned a vocation to the priesthood.
+Shortly after university studies, and after working for two years in the business world, I enlisted in the Air Force and served on active duty as an aviator on board the E-3 Airborne Warning and Control System (AWACS) at Joint Base Elmendorf-Richardson, Alaska.
+It was while I was stationed in Alaska, in between flying and fishing, that I discerned my vocation to the priesthood.

-I am in my first year of Theology at The Pontifical North American College in Rome after having recently completed my philosophy studies at the Saint Paul Seminary in MN.
-During the summers I train as a Chaplain Candidate in the Air Force Reserve and assist in the ministry of the Chaplains taking care of our troops.
-I was blessed to celebrate the Easter Triduum at Saint Andrews Parish in Eagle River this year, and hope to assist at many more parishes in the years ahead.
+I am entering my third year of Theology at The Pontifical North American College in Rome after having completed my philosophy studies at the Saint Paul Seminary in Minnesota in 2017.
+During the summers I have trained as a Chaplain Candidate in the Air Force Reserve and assisted in the ministry of the Chaplains taking care of our troops in Alaska, Germany, and Japan.
+This summer I will be traveling around the Archdiocese of Anchorage on an Immersion Tour, visiting many parishes and schools in between helping out at ACYC and St. Therese’s Summer Camp.
+I look forward to meeting many of you as I continue my formation into the priesthood of Jesus Christ.
 I thank God for all of your generous support.
 As our benefactors, we will pray for you and your families as we continue our formation.

 I was born in Alaska in 1997 and spent the first seven years of my life moving around the country as my dad followed work as a wildlife biologist.
 When I was seven we moved back to Alaska and we have stayed in the Kenai area ever since.
 When I turned 16 I went to the Alaska Catholic Youth Conference (ACYC).
 This was a massive turning point in my life.
 Not only did I encounter a young, active church that was on fire for Jesus but I had a conversion and started to actually know Jesus.